g-torr/gillespie-Ising/Ising/README.md

 **cuda** contains the cudac code and the python script to analyse data.
 **python** folder contains my solution for generic couplings in the tile Monte_Carlo.ipynb and the solution provided during lecture.
-**bga** seems to be interested, because although it does not converge soon, it seems that big domains do not form.
+**bga** seems to be interestin.
+Although it does not converge soon, it seems that do not form  big domains.